limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### HTML Comments

 Another popular place to look for clues is in the HTML source code.
-Here, I look at the source code and find a couple of HTML comments that look like `base64`.
+Here, I find a couple of HTML comments that look like `base64`.

 ![comments.png](/assets/images/posts/cyberry-walkthrough/cyberry-1.png)